lhamadesign/knockout_tournament/DEV_NOTES.md

 [13.03.2021 - 21:58]
 After some time thinking about data structures and how I could represent tournament keys the best form, I came to the conclusion that the matches looks very similar to a **Complete Binary Tree** where only the last level nodes have actual values.
 From this point, I am trying to code a Binaty Tree structure and use it to display my tournament keys.
 That is why I created a new model called **BinaryTree** and the TournamentKeys component to display correctly my tree.

+[14.03.2021 - 01:00]
+After implementing a rough way to display the keys I am now done with functionality.
+Next step is to write some tests and possibly refactor code for better readability.
+The last but not least part of the development is to prettify with CSS.
+I am thinking on some ideas...